 - Type the below formula in Cell E5.

 - Once you hit Enter, the above formula will return the combined text.
-We have used the Fill Handle tool to copy the formula to the rest of the cells.
+I have used the Fill Handle tool to copy the formula to the rest of the cells.
 And, no data is lost during this joining process.

 Here, the TEXTJOIN function concatenates text strings from the range B5:D5 using a delimiter.